andymeneely/squib/README.md

 ## Combining Multiple Columns

-Say you have multiple columns in your Excel sheet that need to be combined into one icon on your card.
+Say you have multiple columns in your Excel sheet that need to be combined into one text field on your card.
 Consider using `zip` in conjunction with `map`.

 ```ruby
 data['BuyText'] = data['BuyAmount'].zip(data['BuyType']).map do |amt, type|